Grace to you!

 During yesterday’s reflection, I shared some thoughts about All Saints, those who are already in heaven.
 I also echoed the Church’s teaching that believers on earth are in spiritual communion with those in heaven (Church Triumphant), and those who have died, en route to heaven, those under the purifying grace and mercy of God – what we Catholics call Purgatory.
 So the feast of All Saints makes our celebration of the cycle of this spiritual relationship complete.

 The cycle is a memory, a spiritual connection between the Saints on earth, the Saints in heaven, and the dead Saints in transit.
 Should we lose memories of those souls?
 Is it out of order to connect with them?
 Definitely not.

-Thus, Purgatory is not a place like a safe-house after death or a location somewhere in the space where souls are kept waiting for heaven; instead, it is a spiritual state during which divine purification (thanks to the grace and mercy of God) cleanses a soul, making it holy for God; a purification without which the person can’t see God.
-Remember that the bible says nothing unholy [impure] can enter heaven (Revelation 21:27).
+Thus, Purgatory is not a place like a safe-house after death or a location somewhere in the space where souls are kept waiting for heaven; instead, it is a spiritual state during which divine purification (thanks to the grace and mercy of God) cleanses a soul, making the person holy for God; a purification without which the person can’t see God.
+Remember that the Bible says nothing unholy [impure] can enter heaven (Revelation 21:27).

 Why do we pray for the dead over and over again?
 Isn’t one prayer or one Mass enough?

 I recall when I argued with my Mom, (forgive me, it isn’t the right thing to do) about praying for a sick person in the hospital.
 She wanted more and more prayers offered for that woman.
 Whereas I thought, Mom, I have prayed enough for this.
 She advised me that I couldn’t pray enough; no prayer is wasted.
 See in that story an imagery similar to our usual understanding of the value of prayer.